banzaicloud/koperator-docs/docs/install-kafka-operator.md

 > Note: It is recommended to create a separate Zookeeper deployment for each Kafka cluster.
 To share the same Zookeeper cluster across multiple Kafka cluster instances, use a unique zk path in the KafkaCluster CR to avoid conflicts (even with previous defunct KafkaCluster instances).

+1. If zookeeper-operator is being installed on a Red Hat OpenShift cluster, the permissions of the namespace containing the Zookeeper service account must be elevated.

+    - Using the default `zookeeper` namespace.

+        ```bash
+        oc adm policy add-scc-to-group anyuid system:serviceaccounts:zookeeper
+        ```

+    - Using a custom namespace for Zookeeper.

+        ```bash
+        oc adm policy add-scc-to-group anyuid system:serviceaccounts:{NAMESPACE_FOR_ZOOKEEPER_SERVICE_ACCOUNT}
+        ```

+    Expected output:

+    ```bash
+    clusterrole.rbac.authorization.k8s.io/system:openshift:scc:anyuid added: "system:serviceaccounts:{NAMESPACE_FOR_ZOOKEEPER_SERVICE_ACCOUNT}"
+    ```

 1. Install Zookeeper using the [Pravega's Zookeeper Operator](https://github.com/pravega/zookeeper-operator).

     ```bash